-- Age (AGE) values greater than 90 are set to 90 for all NEDS records. - At least one Partner requires that admission month (AMONTH) is set to missing on all records.
+- Age (AGE) values greater than 90 are set to 90 for all NEDS records. - At least one Partner required ages in years (AGE) to be set to the midpoints of age ranges. - At least one Partner requires that admission month (AMONTH) is set to missing on all records.